andyceo/bash_scripts/mongo-backup/README.md

 - `MONGO_ADMIN_USERNAME` (default is `root`): Mongo server administrator user name
 - `MONGO_ADMIN_PASSWORD_FILE` (default is `/run/secrets/root-at-mongo`): File that stores Mongo administrator password.
 Content of this file will be provided to `MONGO_ADMIN_PASSWORD` variable as-is, if `MONGO_ADMIN_PASSWORD` is not provided,
 - `MONGO_ADMIN_PASSWORD` (default is `MONGO_ADMIN_PASSWORD_FILE` content): Mongo server administrator user password
 - `MONGO_DB_DIR` (default is `/data/db`): directory that store MongoDB databases.
-Note that this variable value would be used by rsync directly as source path, so be careful with trailing slashes
+Note that this variable value would be used by rsync directly as source path, so be careful with trailing slashes.
+Typically you should not use this variable and mount directories from host system to default container directories with `docker -v` option instead of using this variables.
 - `MONGO_CONFIGDB_DIR` (default is `/data/configdb`): directory that store MongoDB configdb.
-Note that this variable value would be used by rsync directly as source path, so be careful with trailing slashes
+Note that this variable value would be used by rsync directly as source path, so be careful with trailing slashes.
+Typically you should not use this variable and mount directories from host system to default container directories with `docker -v` option instead of using this variables.
 - `CRON_MINUTE` (default is `45`): cron-specific minute
 - `CRON_HOUR` (default is `2`): cron-specific hour
 - `CRON_DAY` (default is `*`): cron-specific day
 - `CRON_MONTH` (default is `*`): cron-specific month
 - `CRON_DAY_OF_WEEK` (default is `*`): cron-specific day of week
 - `BACKUP_DIR` (default is `/mongobackup`): directory where to rsync Mongo databases (`db` and `configdb`).
 This variable value is used "as-is" in `rsync` as destination directory.
+Typically you should not use this variable and mount directories from host system to default container directories with `docker -v` option instead of using this variables.
 - `BACKUP_ARCHIVE_DIR` (no default value, not required): This directory will store `BACKUP_KEEP_COUNT` archived copies of `/mongobackup`.
 If no value provided, no archiving would be done.
 - `BACKUP_KEEP_COUNT` (default is `3`): how many archived `mongo-TIMESTAMP.tgz` copies of data directory to store

+Note that you typically should not use variables `MONGO_DB_DIR`, `MONGO_CONFIGDB_DIR`, `BACKUP_DIR` but mount host directories to default container directories instead.
+This variables are designed to customize script behaviour in case it executed on host system directly, not in container environment.

 ## Volumes